Aetopia/UrsinaCraft/README.md

 2. `-fpsdisplay`; toggle the ingame fps display

 ## Dependencies
-You will the Ursina Engine installed to run this python project.
+You will need the Ursina Engine installed to run this python project.
 Install with:

 `pip install ursina`